 Double vision (diplopia) is when you look at one object but can see two images.
-You should see an optician or your GP if you or your child have double vision or problems with vision (see signs of vision problems below).
+You should see an optician or your GP if you or your child have double vision or problems with vision.

 Signs of vision problems